grpc/grpc-go/CONTRIBUTING.md

 # How to contribute

-We definitely welcome patches and contribution to grpc!
-Here is some guideline and information about how to do so.
+We definitely welcome patches and contributions to grpc!
+Here are some guideline and information about how to do so.

 ## Getting started